Adding an Email Trigger to a Form

 Under the first tab, "Main," you can designate a "Reply to" address.
 When someone replies to an email from an email trigger, it will go to the email address entered here.
 In some cases, if you as an Administrator want to keep tabs on email activity within your Apricot you can use this field in combination with a private email account for monitoring.

 Add email addresses to the Recipients field.
 These are the people who will receive the email that gets sent out.
-Please note, it can pull in email fields from the form (See number 8).
+Please note, it can pull in email fields from the form (See number 8), as well as User emails from their user records (See number 7).
+When adding email addresses here, please use all lower case letters and separate by a commas with no spaces:

 You can designate a specific user by selecting "Add User to Recipients."
 This pulls user information from the list of all available Apricot users.
 Note: this will not apply to Guest Users, their emails will need to be added manually.